laravel/forge-docs/1.0/servers/cookbook.md

 ## Resetting The `forge` User Sudo Password

 Forge does not store your server's `forge` user sudo password and is therefore unable to reset it for you.
-To reset the `forge` user sudo password, you'll need to contact your server provider and re-again access to your server terminal as `root` user.
+To reset the `forge` user sudo password, you'll need to contact your server provider and regain SSH access to your server as the `root` user.

-Once you are connected to your server as `root` user, you need to run `passwd forge` to redefine the `forge` user sudo password.
+Once you are connected to your server as the `root` user, you should run the `passwd forge` command to redefine the `forge` user sudo password.

-### Digital Ocean
+#### Digital Ocean

-If your servers use Digital Ocean as its server provider, the following guidelines will assist you in resetting the `forge` user sudo password using Digital Ocean's dashboard.
+If your servers are managed by DigitalOcean, the following steps should assist you in resetting the `forge` user's sudo password using Digital Ocean's dashboard.

-1. First, on Digital Ocean's dashboard, click on the server name, and under the "Access" tab click on "Reset Root Password".
-Usually, the operation restarts the server and sends the new `root` user sudo password to your Digital Ocean account email.
+1. First, on DigitalOcean's dashboard, click on the server name.
+Then, within the "Access" tab, click on "Reset Root Password".
+Usually, this operation restarts the server and sends the new `root` user's sudo password to your DigitalOcean account's associated email address.

-2. Next, still on the "Access" tab, click on "Launch Droplet Console" to gain access to your server terminal as `root` user.
-Note that, in this step, you will be asked to redefine the `root` user sudo password.
+2. Next, still on the "Access" tab, click on "Launch Droplet Console" to gain access to your server terminal as the `root` user.
+During this step, you will be asked to redefine the `root` user's sudo password.

-3. Finally, using the `root` user type `passwd forge` to redefine `forge` user sudo password.
+3. Finally, execute the `passwd forge` terminal command as the `root` userto redefine the `forge` user's sudo password.

 ## Upgrading Composer